otrv4/otrv4/otrv4.md

 other participant at the cost of how to expose this to the message client (for example, XMPP clients can decide to reply only to the device you have more recently received a message from).

+## Forging Transcripts

+OTRv4 strongly encourages that each implementation of this specification exposes an interface for producing forged transcripts with the same functions used to conduct honest conversations.
+This section will guide implementers through achieving this.

+The major utilities are:

+Parse
+  Parses OTR messages given as input to show the values of each of the fields in a message.

+Modify Data Message
+  Modify an encrypted OTR message using a revealed MAC key, new text, and an estimated offset.
+This returns an OTR Data Message with the modified text.

+Forge AKE and Session Keys
+  Any participant of an OTR conversation may forge an AKE with another participant as long as they have their profile.
+This function will take the profile and secret long term key of one participant and the profile of another party.
+It will return an AKE transcript between the two parties.

+Forge Entire Transcript
+  The Forge Entire Transcript function will allow one participant to completely forge a transcript between them and another person in a way that its forgery cannot be cryptographically proven.
+The input will be one participant's profile, their secret key, another person's profile, and a list of plain text messages corresponding to what messages were exchanged.
+Each message in the list will have the structure:
+  1) sender 2) plain text message, so that the function may precisely create the desired transcript.

+Read Forge
+  Decrypts an OTR Data message using the given chain key and message number, and displays the message.
+If a new message is given, replace the message with that one, encrypt and MAC it properly, and output the resulting OTR Data Message.
+  This works even if the given key was not correct for the original message, so as to enable complete forgeries.

 ## Appendices